openbaton/docs/docs/autoscaling.md

 # Starting the AutoScaling Engine

-How to start the ASE depends of the way you installed this component.
+How to start the ASE depends on the way you installed this component.

 ### Debian packages